schwarzbox/Fct/README.md

 gkv - print key, values and type of given table.

+range - return table with numbers.

 lent - return number of all elements in give table.

+repl - replicate item and return table of items.

+split - convert string or number to table.

+reverse - reverse table and put non number keys at the end.

 slice - return slice of given table.

-split - return table of tables splited by given number.
+sep - return table separated on n-tables.

 clone - return recursive copy of given table.

 copy - return first level copy of given table.

-range - return table with numbers.

 keys - return keys of given table.